How to Make the Ultimate Mimosa Bar!

 - Fruit, for garnish

-- Herbs, optional garnish
+- Herbs, optional for garnish

 - Champagne flutes

-- Bowls for garnishes
+- Bowls or containers for garnishes (I like smaller mason jars)

 - Ice bucket